List of numbered streets in Manhattan: 191st Street

-194th to 200th Streets
+194th to 200th streets

 Manhattan has no streets numbered 194th, 195th, 197th, 198th, 199th, or 200th.
 The Dyckman Street station was formerly called "Dyckman Street–200th Street", but there has never been a street in Manhattan with that number.

+196th street

+A 196th street does exist, between Broadway and Ellwood Street.
+It is the only street between what would be 193rd and 201st to have numbered signage.